cap-js/docs/tools/lint/meta/start-entities-uppercase.md

 ## Rule Details

-According to our [naming conventions](../../../guides/domain-modeling#naming-conventions), to easily distinguish entity names from elements names we recommend to start entity names with *capital* letters, which this rule ensures.
+According to our [naming conventions](../../../guides/domain-modeling#naming-conventions), to easily distinguish entity names from element names we recommend starting entity names with *capital* letters, which this rule ensures.

 ### Examples